f5devcentral/f5-agility-labs-adc/docs/class7/module1/lab1.rst

    Currently all members of the LAMP pool member have a ratio of (**1**).

 #.
-Given that there are four members of the LAMP pool we can modify the ration
+Given that there are four members of the LAMP pool we can modify the ratio
    of connections to each pool member.
 As an example let's go ahead and change ratio value for LAMP_Server1 to 4, assign a ratio value of 3 to pool member LAMP_Server2, a ratio value of 2 to pool member LAMP_server3, and a ratio value of 1 to pool member LAMP_Server1.

    The effect this would have is that connection requests would be distributed to members of the LAMP pool in following manner **4, 3, 2, 1**.
+   LAMP_Server1 will receive 4 requests for every 1 request LAMP_Server4 receives.
+   Send some requests and verify using pool statistics.

 #.
 The BIG-IP system provides several Ratio load balancing methods for load balancing traffic